-This website has been designed for use by professional customers: teachers and educational administrators, as well as students and all other private customers.
-Booksellers should use our trade website where they will find everything which we can supply on trade terms.
+This website is for use by professional customers: teachers and educational administrators, as well as students and all other private customers.
+Booksellers, wholesalers and other resellers should use our trade website where they will find everything that we can supply on trade terms.

 The following notes may help you to get the most out of your searches and this website generally:

 - Shopping Basket

 - Stock and delivery

 The catalogue includes all those books and other materials from continental European, British and other publishers which we have chosen and categorised according to their suitability for specific purposes, age-groups and ability levels.
 Many titles or series may be suitable for other purposes: the descriptions will normally make that clear.

 We add new books and materials to our catalogue every day, and the information in the online catalogue is updated every night.
 Estimated delivery times are based on our stock and ordering positions as at the previous day's close of business.
 They are based on small order quantities.
 It is always advisable to check when larger quantities are required.
 An e-mail inquiry facility is provided for this purpose.

 The Main Sections on the left of every page allow you to select one language, one topic, one type of product, one ability level and one age group.
 You can also specify publication date ranges to limit your search, for example to show you only what we have added since you last visited us.

 In advanced search you can select more than one option at a time, e.g., you can look for titles suitable for all children from 5 to 14 by clicking on the appropriate age-ranges while holding down the Control key.
 And the same principle applies to the other category selections.

 If you are looking for specific authors, titles or series, or have an ISBN, try the search field at the top of every page.
 The search here is first by ISBN or ESB code if entered, otherwise by keywords.
 For example, enter 'Calvino' and 'Marcovaldo' and you will get a list of all the editions of Calvino's 'Marcovaldo' which we offer.